Sanhil143/OpenToIntern-Backend-Application-Project/README.md

 { name: {mandatory}, email: {mandatory, valid email, unique}, mobile: {mandatory, valid mobile number, unique}, collegeId: {ObjectId, ref to college model, isDeleted: {boolean, default: false}}
 ```

-### POST /functionup/colleges
+### POST /FF/colleges
 - Create a college - a document for each member of the group
-- The logo link will be provided to you by the mentors.
-This link is a s3 (Amazon's Simple Service) url.
+- This link is a s3 (Amazon's Simple Service) url.
 Try accessing the link to see if the link is public or not.

   `Endpoint: BASE_URL/functionup/colleges`

-### POST /functionup/interns
+### POST /FF/interns
 - Create a document for an intern.
 - Also save the collegeId along with the document.
 Your request body contains the following fields - { name, mobile, email, collegeName}
 - Return HTTP status 201 on a succesful document creation.
 Also return the document.
 The response should be a JSON object like [this](#successful-response-structure)